-2.6.4.1 Sport and Recreation Facilities
+3.3.2.5 Sport and Recreation Facilities

 Makhado town has several sports facilities to serve the immediate needs of the local community.
 There are no formal sport and recreational facilities in the rural areas.
 Soccer is the most popular sport and it is typically played on bare (dusty) fields.
-There are no parks in the rural areas as these are very expensive to develop and maintain.
 The parks in Makhado town are well maintained and tourists mostly make use of the Caravan Park adjacent the Information center along the N1 bypass.